The Horoscope and Astrological Profile of Elizabeth Warren

 A registered Republican from 1990 to 1995, Elizabeth Warren switched to the Democratic Party because she thought Republican values had changed.
 She's not the only flip-flopper in politics: Her critic Donald Trump was a registered Democrat from 2001 to 2009, and a Republican before then and afterward.

 As a candidate and president, Trump derided the U.S. senator from Massachusetts as “Pocahontas” because she claimed to have Native American ancestry.
 She said her family told her so.
 There was no proof until DNA testing in 2018 showed a Native American ancestor six to 10 generations back.
-It was through this fuss that most people outside of Massachusetts and Washington paid any attention to Elizabeth Warren.
+It was through this fuss that most people outside of Massachusetts and Washington first heard of Elizabeth Warren.

 Sun in Cancer: Love It or Hate It